clk-project/clk/README.md

 Here, we simply define a function, the main entry point.
 The part `exclude_core_commands=["git-sync"],` indicates that this tool will behave like `clk`, except it won't have the command `git-sync`.
-This is useful in case you want to remove some commands of `click-project`.
+This is useful in case you want to remove some commands of `clk`.
 Alternatively, you can use a white list approach setting `include_core_commands` instead of `exclude_core_commands`, the most extreme case would be `include_core_commands`, indicating to use none of `clk` commands.